 Check a Number of Titles and Compare Publishers

-When comparing their most popular titles, it’s clear that Soul Mate did better than Boroughs on the first title examined.
 Clearly, you’d want to check a few more of the popular titles to see how those comparisons go, then select a few of the newest releases by using the Publication Date sort.
-However, remember to scroll down to books that have actually been released rather than being listed for preorder.

 In this case, the newest Boroughs title didn’t have a main listing under romance, but just to show publisher popularity, it did have a Best Sellers Rank of 51,344.
 Soul Mate’s latest release had a main listing under the hot new niche, Paranormal Angel Romance, and a Best Sellers Rank of 917,487.